 A new round of betting is underway.
 The first remaining player seated to the left of the button begins the activity once more.
 The game is always played in a clockwise fashion.
 The betting round ends when all remaining players have taken action.

 River – The fifth and final community card is the river (also known as Fifth Street).
 There is a final round of betting.
-When the game reaches a showdown (the point at which all of the action comes to a close) the players raise their hands.
+When the game reaches a showdown (the point at which all of the action comes to a close) the players raise their hands in poker rules.
 The last player to wager, referred to as the last aggressor, is required to show first.
 The player with the best five-card hand wins the pot.
 This action ends the hand and moves on to the next.